(509) 392-4705 Just a call or text away!

 Gallery at the Park in Richland

 4. Cost of living.
 The Tri-Cities are affordable, especially for retirees coming in from bigger cities.
 Generally speaking, our cost-of-living is about 30-40% lower than Seattle and 20-30% lower than Portland.
-Even though our home prices are rising (as they are in those two cities and MANY others), retirees who relocate from the west side to the Tri-Cities often find they can get “more house” here for far less money.
+Our home prices have been pretty steady since 2022, and retirees who relocate from the west side to the Tri-Cities often find they can get “more house” here for far less money.
 (See our Tri-Cities housing market updates for the latest details on home prices.)
 Another impact on our cost-of-living that out-of-state folks especially appreciate: There’s no income tax in Washington.

 5. Safety & low crime.
 The Tri-Cities has frequently been ranked as one of the safest places to live in all of Washington.
 In 2018, West Richland ranked in one study as the 3rd-safest city in the state, and the rest of the Tri-Cities ranked in the top half of all cities.
 The same thing happened in 2019 and twice in 2020.